rafajaw/bondroute/README.md

 **How Stake Requirements Work:**
 - Each contract call specifies its own stake token and amount
-- User must stake enough of each required token across all calls
+- User must stake at least what each call requires
 - When stake token matches funding token, stakes become funding
 - Stakes consumed first (LIFO), maximize your trading power